prashanth-kj/React-Movie-Database-Task/README.md

 Technologies Used 💻
 Frontend:

-React.js (with React Hooks)
+React.js (with React Hooks),
-React Router DOM for navigation
+React Router DOM for navigation,
-Axios for API calls
+Axios for API calls,
-Bootstrap 5 for styling
+Bootstrap 5 for styling,

 API:

 OMDB API